 Keen to know what the kids get up to at SAS?
 The early learning centre children share what happens at the ‘happiest place on campus’ plus check out the fun activities on Eagle Day at SAS elementary school – one of the most anticipated days of the year!

-At the Singapore American School (SAS) early learning center, educators believe children are curious, creative, and highly capable.
+At the Singapore American School (SAS) early learning centre, educators believe children are curious, creative, and highly capable.
 Relationships are at the core of the SAS learning experience, and together, children and adults co-construct understanding about themselves, their community, and the wider world.
 Together, children and adults create an environment of possibilities that fosters meaningful inquiry, strong connections, and rich understandings.
-Welcome to the wonderful world of the early learning center (ELC) at Singapore American School.
+Welcome to the wonderful world of the early learning centre (ELC) at Singapore American School.
 Let’s take a peek at what goes on in a day here – as told by the SAS children themselves!

 As the buses start to arrive, ELC children are warmly greeted by their friends and adults in their learning community.
 Some children wait eagerly at the door to welcome friends who have not yet arrived, while others explore the learning invitations set up in the environment.
 There is always something new to discover: a recycled space rocket, a rainbow beaming from a light projector, or even a family of snails.